MEER-ATHIF-ALI-I/Blockchaintech-MERN-Assessment/README.md

 # Blockchaintech-MERN-Assessment

-This assessemnt is given by blockchaintechnologies <br>
+This assessement is given by blockchaintechnologies <br>
 heroku link: https://blockchain-mern-assessment.herokuapp.com/